 - 1. Minimize time of interaction.
 Preliminary screening procedures and consent should be obtained over the phone prior to participant arrival.
 Include questions which enable identification of vulnerable populations.
 Research with vulnerable populations will proceed following University directives. - 2.
 Once remote preliminary consent has been obtained, screen all participants 24 hours prior to their scheduled session and again the day of the study visit, with inquiries regarding their health in the 14 days prior to the appointment, with special attention to the preceding 48 hours. - Do you currently have a cough, fever or any other symptoms of COVID-19 - Have you travelled outside of Canada in the past 14 days? - Have you ever tested positive for COVID-19 or had close contact with anyone that has tested positive for COVID-19? - 3.
-If participants have received clearance to participate in research, they will be required to complete an additional self-assessment screen on the day of testing prior to coming to campus.
+If participants have received clearance to participate in research, they will be required to complete an additional self-assessment screen on the day of the research visit, prior to meeting in-person.
 This will require participants to have access to the screening tool. - 4.
-On the day of testing have them wait outside until called to enter the building. - 5.
-Provide hand sanitizer when participant enters the lab space. - 6.
-Masks are to be worn at all times when on campus when physical distancing is not possible or predictable. - 7.
-Participants coming from off-campus: request participant use washroom facilities at their home if possible before coming on to campus.
-Where a participant requires to use washroom facilities, follow the approved practices for the location (I.e. only 1 person at a time regardless of number of stalls, use hand sanitizer entering and existing a restroom, etc.).
-Encourage participants to travel to campus in their own vehicle rather than public transportation where possible. - 8.
-Participants should be instructed to leave campus immediately following the completion of the research session, inclusive of any observational periods that may be required. - 9.
-Reduce number of people in the lab space according to College/Department regulations based on space structure.
+On the day of the research visit, researchers and participants must wait in separate locations until both parties are ready to proceed with study interaction.
+Request that mask be donned, handwashing or hand sanitization complete, etc. prior to meeting face-to-face. - 5.
+All those engaging in University of Guelph research are required to wear face coverings when 2 metres of distance cannot be maintained or predicted.
+In general, this means you must wear a face covering when you are indoors at a location without COVID-19 safety guidance/procedures.
+Situations in which face coverings can be removed are listed on the University of Guelph Return to Campuses website on the "When are face coverings not required?" section of the page. - 6.
+Participants are requested to use washroom facilities at their home if possible before meeting at the study location.
+Where a participant requires to use washroom facilities, follow the approved practices for the location (i.e., only one person at a time regardless of number of stalls, use hand sanitizer entering and existing a restroom, etc.). - 7.
+Encourage participants to travel to study location in their own vehicle rather than public transportation where possible.
+If car travel is required, University of Guelph guidance for travelling in a vehicle must be followed. - 8.
+Recommend that eating is done prior to study visit, however, if this is not possible, ensure there is no sharing of dishes/utensils, physical distancing while eating, and good hand hygiene (i.e., washing hands before and after meals). - 9.
+Participants should be instructed to leave the study location immediately following the completion of the research session, inclusive of any observational periods that may be required. - 10.
+Reduce number of people in the space according to University of Guelph and local regulations based on space structure.
 Where this is not possible see guidelines for PPE in Level 3 and in Appendix II (below).